menus12/skill39-wsc2017-mod-c/deployment/roles/stp/README.md

 stp
 =========

-This role is used for ssh configuration on IOS switches
+This role is used for spanning-tree configuration on IOS switches

 Requirements
 ------------